 Any habit can be achieved with the Habit Loop: cue, craving, response, and reward.
 Practiced enough, your brain will pick up on the cues and make the habit automatic.

 What are some tiny habits you can do with Hillside?
 You could schedule regular furnace cleaning and maintenance to help prevent frequent failures, inefficient performance, and poor indoor air quality.

 1st Law of Behavior Change is to make it obvious.

 Every habit is initiated by a cue.
 Time and location are the most common.

-To create new habit pair it with a current habit which has a specific time and location.
+To create a new habit pair it with a current habit that has a specific time and location.
 James calls this Habit Stacking.

 Habit stacking is a strategy where we pair a new habit with a current habit.
 The habit stacking formula is: Before/While/After [CURRENT HABIT], I will [NEW HABIT].
 Here are a few examples…